-In addition, Ms. Kernisky has successfully represented plaintiffs and claimants in business-to-business disputes, and breaches of representations and warranties and other M&A-related claims.
+In addition, Ms. Kernisky has successfully represented plaintiffs and claimants in complex business-to-business disputes, and breaches of representations and warranties and other M&A-related claims.
 She has extensive experience in e-discovery as well.

 Ms. Kernisky has also handled a number of pro bono representations, including successfully appealing Social Security disability claims and assisting several nonprofit clients to acquire or reacquire tax exempt status as 501(c) organizations with the Internal Revenue Service (IRS).
 She has initiated two pro bono projects within the firm to assist Legal Services of Greater Miami Inc. (LSGMI) with its Social Security disability appeals and its fair housing clients.

 Ms. Kernisky is editor for the Holland & Knight SECond Opinions Blog.